 Unveiled during the Baselworld 2012 trade show, the hand-wound Cartier Tank Folle (ref.
 WJ306017) is a reincarnation of the (almost) legendary Cartier Crash from the late 1960s.
 Clearly influenced by Salvador Dali’s “liquid” clocks, the original watch was a morbid homage to one of Cartier of London senior managers who died (actually, was incinerated alive) in a car crash.
 His wristwatch was deformed by fire to a degree of melting and some other member of staff happened to be crazy enough to take the destroyed timekeeper as a source of inspiration.
 Now, eat your heart out, Stephen King.

 With the 2015 Rotonde de Cartier Astroregulateur (ref.
 W1556211) limited edition, Cartier has found yet another, maybe even more effective, way of combating the problem of gravity affecting the accuracy of mechanical movements.
 The solution is as simple as it is ingenious.

 The French luxury jeweler keeps introducing skeletonized timepieces.
 The latest in the series is the hand-wound Cartier Santos Dumont Carbon Skeleton Titanium (Ref.
-W2020052) that was officially presented at the SIHH 2011 trade fair.
-Featuring their signature “full skeleton” dial, the watch looks like a step in the right direction from their previous attempts.
+W2020052).
+Officially presented at the SIHH 2011 trade fair. and featuring their signature “full skeleton” dial, the watch looks like a step in the right direction from their previous attempts.